Maryam-Nasseri/AI-concepts/README.md

 Schmidhuber, 2014.
 Deep Learning in Neural Networks: An Overview. https://arxiv.org/pdf/1404.7828

+Dosovitskiy, et al. 2021.
+An image is worth 16x16 words: Transformers for image recognition at scale.

 ### Convolutional Neural Network (CNN)

 Fukushima, K. and Miyake, S., 1982.
 Neocognitron: A self-organizing neural network model for a mechanism of visual pattern recognition.
 In Competition and cooperation in neural nets (pp. 267–285).
 Springer, Berlin, Heidelberg.